 When planning a trip to Sri Lanka, it is important to consider the cost of travelling.
 While Sri Lanka is affordable, it is not as cheap as other destinations in Asia.

-I recommend exercising all usual precautions when travelling Sri Lanka.
-These are my tips for keeping safe.
+I recommend exercising all usual precautions when travelling to Sri Lanka:

 Sri Lankan Phrases